SCBB-LAB/miReader/README.md

 	4. EMBOSS package

 Run miReader:
-	Graphical user interface (GUI)
-	Extract the miReader_windows.rar file double click on miReader and follow the above steps to choose input file output folder destination, number of processor and model 	species.

 Command line interface (CLI)
 	Follow the above steps described to run CLI version of miReader in Linux.